bellium-org/foresight/README.md

-# Pulse: Smart Transformer Monitoring System
+# Foresight: Smart Transformer Monitoring System

-Pulse is a predictive maintenance solution for power transformers.
+Foresight is a predictive maintenance solution for power transformers.